Azure DNS alias records overview

 Point zone apex to Azure CDN endpoints

 Just like a Traffic Manager profile, you can also use alias records to point your DNS zone apex to Azure CDN endpoints.
-This is useful when you create static websites using Azure storage and Azure CDN.
+This alias is useful when you create static websites using Azure storage and Azure CDN.
 You can then access the website without prepending "www" to your DNS name.

 For example, if your static website is named